These promotions will be applied to this item:

 "Absolutely beautiful book, the pictures don't do it justice" Read more

-Customers find the book to be a great value, with one mentioning it pays for re-reading annually.
+Customers find the book to be a great value, noting it's remarkably free and worth an hour of time, with one customer mentioning it pays for re-reading annually.

 "...The take of Scrooge's journey never tires.
 Pays re-reading annually.
 Make it a tradition" Read more